Friday, 22 November 2024

 “We will continue working with our broadcast partner StarHub, as well as local authorities and Internet Service Providers, to block illegal streams and to make fans aware of the dangers associated with these websites.”

-Illegal sites, devices and apps serve as potential tools for cybercriminals to obtain personal information through fake login pages, sometimes coercing users to download malicious before accessing streams.
+Illegal sites, devices and apps serve as potential tools for cybercriminals to obtain personal information through fake login pages, sometimes coercing users to download malicious software before accessing streams.
 This can lead to data theft, malware and other scams.

 The Premier League recently commissioned a study by Professor Paul Watters, a leading cybersecurity consultant and researcher, to investigate the cyber risk to Singaporeans who watch content via unauthorised streams and Illicit Streaming Devices (ISDs).
 It revealed that consumers have an average 48 per cent chance of encountering a cyber threat on the top 25 illegal streaming sites in Singapore.
 More than half (53 per cent) of adverts analysed on these websites were categorised as high risk, with consumers 3.5 times more at risk of scams when visiting illegal streaming sites, compared to mainstream sites in Singapore.